hyxmartin/human-activity/README.md

 - [x] Extract only the measurements on the mean and standard deviation for each measurement.
 - [x] Use descriptive activity names to name the activities in the data set
 - [x] Appropriately label the data set with descriptive variable names.
-- [ ] From the data set in the previous step , create a second, independent tidy data set with the average of each variable for each activity and each subject.
+- [x] From the data set in the previous step , create a second, independent tidy data set with the average of each variable for each activity and each subject.
+- [ ] Make code book.
+- [ ] Submit assignment.

 ## Review criteria

 - [x] The submitted data set is tidy.
 - [x] The Github repo contains the required scripts.
 - [ ] GitHub contains a code book that modifies and updates the available code books with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
 - [x] The README that explains the analysis files is clear and understandable.
 - [ ] The work submitted for this project is the work of the student who submitted it.

+## Next steps

+- [ ] Read the [paper](http://arxiv.org/pdf/1401.8212.pdf) behind the data set.
+- [ ] Properly explore the data set, look at all variables and understand them.
+- [ ] Describe the data set in detail.
+- [ ] Hands on ML: Train, test, and compare classification algorithms (besides the paper, you can read this [IPython Notebook](https://github.com/markdregan/K-Nearest-Neighbors-with-Dynamic-Time-Warping/blob/master/K_Nearest_Neighbor_Dynamic_Time_Warping.ipynb) by [Mark Regan](https://github.com/markdregan))

 ## Built With